After binge-watching The Great British baking Show/The Great British Bake Off… I just had to get into the kitchen and bake something myself!

 Separate the eggs – separate the egg whites into a mixing bowl, and the yolks into a Pyrex measuring cup.

 Add milk to the Pyrex cup, up to the one cup mark plus an extra glug to make up for the space of the egg yolks.
 Wisk to combine (a fork works just fine).

 In another small bowl, combine flour and a healthy pinch of salt.

 Alternate add adding milk/egg, flour, & lemon juice to the sugar mixture.
 Just a bit of each at a time, so juice doesn’t curdle the milk.
 Last audition should be flour.
 (This is just a technique I use in cake baking, I don’t actually 100% know if it matters)

 Wisk whites to soft peaks– in the past, I’ve whisked to stiff peaks.
-And the resulting better ended up pretty lumpy.
-I was also whisking by hand this time oh, so I was fine of just getting to the soft peak stage.
+And the resulting batter ended up pretty lumpy.
+I was also whisking by hand this time, so I was fine of just getting to the soft peak stage.
 Gently food the egg whites into the filling.

 This is the place that needs a little work.

 Crust– I use a standard Crisco pie crust.
-Pay attention to what your doing, I rushed this time and am pretty sure I left or the salt.
+Pay attention to what your doing, I rushed this time and am pretty sure I left out the salt.
 Oops.

 My pie plate is a glass 9.5″ in Pyrex plate.
 This may be too big, I always seem to have a gap between the top of the filling in the top of the crust.
 But at least it doesn’t spill over.